kzdev-net/kzdev.perfutils/Source/Docs/articles/memorystreamslim.md

 Larger memory streams can exacerbate these issues by creating allocations on the [Large Object Heap (LOH)](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/large-object-heap).
 The LOH is used to store large objects (85,000 bytes or larger by default) and is typically not compacted by the garbage collector, which can lead to fragmentation and performance degradation over time.

 **MemoryStreamSlim** minimizes memory traffic by reusing memory buffers.
 It uses a specialized, internally managed pool of small, heap-allocated reusable buffers for smaller memory needs.
-For larger buffers, it allocates groups of segments from the LOH and reuses them as needed.
+For larger buffers, it allocates groups of segments from the LOH and reuses them as needed, avoiding LOH fragmentation.
 This approach reduces allocations and deallocations, prevents LOH fragmentation, and improves performance by reducing GC pressure.

 When a **MemoryStreamSlim** instance is created with an existing byte array, it acts as a wrapper around the standard **MemoryStream** class, as no additional memory management benefits can be provided in this case.
-For scenarios requiring `Stream` semantics for pre-allocated byte arrays, the standard MemoryStream class is recommended, though the overhead of the **MemoryStreamSlim** wrapper is negligible.
+For scenarios requiring `Stream` semantics for pre-allocated byte arrays, the standard **MemoryStream** class is recommended, though the overhead of the **MemoryStreamSlim** wrapper is negligible.

 ## Usage